LaganYT/Aleks-Helper/README.md

 ## 📖 Overview

-InterALEKS is a simple but useful Chrome extension that allows you to press the Enter key when submitting answers on the ALEKS platform.
-This improves the user experience by providing a more intuitive way to submit answers without having to click the submit button with your mouse.
+InterALEKS is a Chrome extension that streamlines ALEKS by enabling Enter-key actions and smart redirects, with a configurable settings popup.

 ## ✨ Features

-- **Enter Key Support**: Press Enter to submit your answers on ALEKS
+- **Enter key actions**: Press Enter to trigger the right action automatically
-- **Smart Button Detection**: Automatically detects and clicks the appropriate button (Check Answer or Next)
-- **Non-intrusive**: Works seamlessly in the background without affecting ALEKS functionality
-- **Lightweight**: Minimal resource usage with only 3.75KiB size
+  - Priority order (when visible/enabled): Start Now → Submit → Start → Continue My Path → Check → Next → Try Another → Check → Continue
+  - Safeguards: Disables Enter if a Calculator heading is visible or if `#ej9lur1fx5` is on-screen
+- **Auto-redirects**: Detects session closed/cookie-block pages and sends you to your chosen login
+- **Configurable**: Toggle Enter and Redirect behavior, set delayed re-check, and pick login method (ALEKS or McGraw Hill)
+- **Modern popup UI**: Dark themed, compact, with Save/Reset and synced settings

 ## 🚀 Installation